 If you’re swimming in open water, make sure to tell someone on shore where you are going and when you expect to be back.
 The best course of action is to find professional classes to learn how to swim with an instructor.
 They will be able to provide you with the best techniques and safety measures while you’re in the water.

 Wear the proper swimming attire

-Another important tip for swimming safely is to make sure you’re wearing the proper attire.
+Another important tip for swimming safely is to make sure you’re wearing the proper boys or girls swimwear.
 This means a swimsuit that fits properly and won’t fall off, as well as goggles to protect your eyes.
 You should also consider wearing a swim cap if you have long hair.
 This will help keep your hair out of your face and prevent it from getting tangled.

 Wear a life jacket